seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

 ## Chapter 6, Abstract Base Classes and Operator Overloading

-- `McDonalds` - Metaclass/abstract base class:
-  - creating class definitions with placeholders (clearer than raising NotImplementedError)
+- `McDonalds` - Metaclass/abstract base class: creating class definitions with placeholders ... (clearer than raising NotImplementedError)
-  - can't be used themselves (implemented with ellipses …)
-- `Cafe Schoenborn` - Jobs of classes (done by metaclass "type"):
-  - act as container for methods and attribute definitions
+- `Cafe Schoenborn` - metaclass "type": act as container for methods and attribute definitions
-  - create and manage instances through special methods
 - `Frauenkirche` - Collections.abc defines abcs for built-ins collections, e.g. container (in), iterable (for), length (len); change them by changing those
 - `City Lib` - Operator Overloading: (+, -, /, *) are implemented by special methods; overload them e.g. / in pathlib module

 ## Chapter 7, Python Data Structures

-- `Kaufhof` - Empty objects: it's not possible to set any attributes on empty objects
+- `Kaufhof` - Empty objects: its not possible to set any attributes on empty objects
 - <> Empty classes: class MyObject: pass; m = MyObject(); m.x = 5 will work
 - `H&M` - Tuples: a = 45, => (45,)
-  - Control: store a specific value, like coordinates or rgb colors
+  - store a specific value, like coordinates or rgb colors
-  - Down: immutable, hence having a hash value, can be unpacked, and sliced
+  - immutable, hence having a hash value, can be unpacked, and sliced
-  - Sport: created by separating values w/ comma & inside of other objects w/ brackets
+  - created by separating values w/ comma & inside of other objects w/ brackets
-  - Boxers: Python will always print them w/ brackets in canonical representation
+  - Python will always print them w/ brackets in canonical representation
-  - Leave: disadvantage: can be confusing w/o any key / description
+  - disadvantage: can be confusing w/o any key / description
-- `Marco Polo` - Named Tuples: 'tuples with attitude', class Stock(NamedTuple): symbol:str; current: float
+- `Marco Polo` - Named Tuples: 'tuples with attitude',
+  - example: class Stock(NamedTuple): symbol:str; current: float
   - values can be passed in positional or as keywords
   - attributed can be accessed by name
   - immutability only refers to attribute of tuple contained elements can be mutable
-- `Esprit` - Dataclasses: sample: @dataclass class StockDefaults: name: str; current: float = 0.0
+- `Esprit` - Dataclasses:
+  - sample: @dataclass class StockDefaults: name: str; current: float = 0.0
   - can be stateful with mutable objects, include equality comparison
   - @dataclass(order = True): allows to compare
   - @dataclass(order = True, frozen = True): is like NamedTuple
 - `Mueller` - Dictionaries: demo_dict.get("Joy") is fast w/ hash; demo_dict.get("Joy", "not found") for KeyErrors
   - keys(), values() and items() return iterator over these (items as a tuple with (k, v))
   - hash collision can lead to slowdowns
-- `Pizza Hut` - When to use which?
-  - @dataclass
-  - If data is immutable: NamedTuple
-  - Dicts are best when complete set of keys isn't known
 - `Eiscafe` - Defaultdict: Whenever a key is accessed that isn't already in the dict, a default is created
   - Useful for creating containers of data
 - `DeuBa` - Counter: beefed-up dict where keys are counted & values are the quantities
   - collections.Counter[sample_list].most_common(1) 	# returns the top 1 most common value
 - `Sportladen` - Lists: in Py should be used, if we want to store one type of instances only
     - type hinting with list[int]
     - sort() sorts case-sensitive, i.e. Z is before a
     - mix of unsortable elems will return TypeError
     - immutable sequence of unicode chars